minchulan/goodhabits/README.md

 ## Lessons Learned

-In Phase 2, I learned the fundamentals of the ReactJS language, specifically Components and Props, State & Events, Information Flow, React Forms, Component Lifecycle & React Router.
-I met the learning objectives which were to design a React component hierarchy based on a wireframe, create components that interact with an API, and incorporate client-side routing into a single-page application in React.
+In Phase 2, I learned the fundamentals of the ReactJS language: Components and Props, State & Events, Information Flow, React Forms, Component Lifecycle & React Router.
+Learning objects were to design a React component hierarchy based on a wireframe, create components that interact with an API, and incorporate client-side routing into a single-page application in React.

 ## Installation